 - Demand is expected to be stable for secondary paper products, given the steady growth of the North American economy.

-- However, this favourable outlook for both segments is tempered by the increase in competition from low-cost international producers and possible cooling in the domestic housing market.
+- This favourable demand outlook for both segments is tempered by the increase in competition from low-cost international producers, possible cooling in the domestic housing market and the threat of tariff restrictions.

 - Industry Canada defines “value added” as a measure of net output, meaning gross output minus the purchased inputs that have been embodied in the value of the product.